White Chocolate Cherry Cookies

-This post may contain affiliate links, which means I may receive a commission if you make a purchase using these links.
-As an Amazon Associate I earn from qualifying purchases.
+This post contains affiliate links, which means I receive a commission if you make a purchase using these links.
+As a Walmart and King Arthur Baking affiliate, and an Amazon Associate, I earn from qualifying purchases.

-These White Chocolate Cherry Cookies are perfect for spring, special occasions or even for Valentine’s Day!
+These White Chocolate Cherry Cookies are perfect for spring, special occasions, or even for Valentine’s Day!

 They are always a hit when I make them.
 Full of delicious white chocolate pieces and chopped dried cherries, plus chunks of sliced almonds.
 Yum!

-Ingredients to Make White Chocolate Cherry Cookies
+Ingredients for White Chocolate Cherry Cookies

-See full recipe in it’s entirety at the bottom of this post.
+(See the full recipe at the bottom of this post.)

 - butter, room temperature